GitHubNull/changeHeaders/README_en.md

 1. **Automatic Mode**: Headers are automatically applied to requests based on module settings
 2. **Manual Mode**: Headers are applied only when manually triggered via context menu

+### 📋 New Feature Highlights
+- **Clipboard Import**: One-click import of HTTP headers from system clipboard, automatically parsed and let users choose which headers to add
+- **Smart Default Selection**: Common security-related headers (such as Cookie, Authorization, Token, etc.) are automatically selected by default
+- **Persistence Control**: Control whether each header is saved when the plugin is unloaded or exited.
+Headers imported from clipboard are not persistent by default
+- **Selective Persistence**: When exporting configuration or exiting the plugin, only headers marked as persistent are saved

 ## 📋 Installation

 ### Prerequisites